dagadbm/vidiq-challenge/README.md

 # Conclusion
 I had fun doing this challenge but to be fair I was feeling a bit burned out towards the end I could try and push for more tests but my poor decision on thinking that typescript is just javascript with types got the best of me.
 I am curious if you can help me fix that jest error.
 Looking forward to talking to you guys.

+PS: Dont try to npm run build it wont work because of the typescript types + weird import errors which make no sense.
+This is probably fault of vite....